phyntom/leaderboard/PROMPT.md

 ## Story

 ### User Stories
-As a player, I would like to be able to view leaderboads on the web so I can share my placement with people outside of the game.
+As a player, I would like to be able to view leaderboards on the web, so I can share my placement with people outside the game.

 As a player, I would like to be able to view the top 10 players for each game mode.